Mark-Gutenberger/gutenfries.com/README.md

 ![Product Name Screen Shot](static/images/screenshot.png)

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
+There are many great README templates available on GitHub; however, I didn't find one that suited my needs so I created this enhanced one.
 I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.

 Here's why:

 -   Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
 -   You shouldn't be doing the same tasks over and over like creating a README from scratch
--   You should implement DRY principles to the rest of your life :smile:
+-   You should implement DRY principles for the rest of your life :smile:

 Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
+So I'll be adding more shortly.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!
+Thanks to all the people who have contributed to expanding this template!

 Use the `BLANK_README.md` to get started.